For many of us in tech, the New Year doesn’t really start until mid-January, after we’ve been to Las Vegas for the

 Bill has been following Matter closely since 2019, when official work first began on the standard, and he’s been impressed by

-Matter is more than an incremental development for connectivity in the home, it’s a fundamental change in approach.
-Calling
+is more than an incremental development for connectivity in the home, it’s a fundamental change in approach.
+Calling Matter a

-Matter a “paradigm shift for Smart Home,” Bill thinks Matter will not only level the playing field for the Smart Home value
+“paradigm shift for Smart Home,” Bill thinks Matter will not only level the playing field for the Smart Home value chain, it

 As a result of what he describes as the “Matter Effect,” smart homes will become much, much smarter.
 Off-the-shelf platforms,